Mitigating and Managing Moisture in Commercial Concrete Subfloors

 When it comes to concrete subfloors, unmanaged moisture can mean mold growth, damage to the floor covering installed over it, and more.

 But these things are preventable!
-So let’s go over different moisture management techniques for a concrete slab.
+So let’s go over different concrete moisture management best practices for a concrete slab.
 We’ll cover:

 Let’s get started by laying the groundwork (pun intended).